sav-che/TL-2/Authors/Grevelink, Arnold Hermann Bisschop {std. Grevelink}.md

-> [!cite] BHL link: this entry starts at [page 377](https://www.biodiversitylibrary.org/item/103832#page/389/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 377](https://www.biodiversitylibrary.org/page/33258855) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Grevelink, Arnold Hermann Bisschop (a.k.a.
 Bisschop Grevelink, A.H.)
-(1811-1882), Dutch naval officer and economic botanist, spent one year in Curaçao and seven years in St. Eustatius (Netherland Antilles), and briefly was government resident and dir. of a government school in Soerabaya, E. Java, returned to The Netherlands 1873, died in Amsterdam, "... een *selfmade man*". (*Grevelink*).
+(1811-1882), Dutch naval officer and economic botanist, spent one year in Curaçao and seven years in St. Eustatius (Netherland Antilles), and briefly was government resident and dir. of a government school in Soerabaya, E. Java, returned to The Netherlands 1873, died in Amsterdam, "... een *selfmade man*".
+**Abbreviated name**: *Grevelink*

 #### Herbarium and types